3dprintingworld/Linear-Actuator/README.md

 # Linear-Actuator<br/>
-Mostly printed Linear Actuator with PTFE inserted bearing
+Mostly printed Linear Actuator with PTFE bearing
 <br/>
 Make a linear actuator with only a few purchased components and your 3D printer!
 Perfect for low load, low cycle applications.
 All you need is a; 3D printer, stepper motor, bearing balls, fasteners, and some PTFE bowden tubing. <br/>
 ### Features: